150+ Basic Words in French for Students

 Planning to study abroad and in a French-speaking country, here’s your guide to basic French words.
 This article incorporates 150+ basic French words for day-to-day use.
 Based on different requirements like for asking directions, understanding numbers or even food, here’s a guide for everything but for basic words in French.

 When you study abroad in a country where a different language is spoken, you must learn at least the basics.
-So if you are going to study in France or French-speaking countries, then you can refer to this guide for understanding basic French words with English meaning for making conversations with people abroad.
+If you plan to study in France or French-speaking countries, refer to this guide for understanding basic French words with English meanings to facilitate conversations with people abroad.
+Here, we have provided French vocabulary with English meanings and over 150 French words for daily use, which students can benefit from if they are unfamiliar with the language.

 Importance of Learning Basic Words in French

-The students who will be studying in a French-speaking country, would require at least basic knowledge of French words so that they can talk and move around.
+Students studying in a French-speaking country would require at least a basic knowledge of French words so that they can communicate and navigate.
 It is important to learn basic French also because:

-- Students may get stuck and may feel handicapped if they do not know the language.
+- Some students may feel stuck and handicapped if they do not have even a basic French vocabulary or skills.

 Hence, it is important to learn basic French words to be able to navigate your way through things or situations as an international student.